Image of a legal consultation at Michael White, P.A., highlighting Florida drug trafficking laws and penalties for offenders.

 👨⚖️ 2.
 Hire a Criminal Defense Lawyer Immediately

-Domestic violence charges are serious—even without physical injuries.
-In Florida, these charges:
+Domestic violence charges are serious—even when no physical injuries exist.

-• Cannot be expunged if convicted
+• Cannot be expunged if a conviction occurs

 🧾 3.
 Preserve Evidence and Build a Timeline